-''' // Initialize the weak formulation. // This is a weak formulation for linear elasticity, with custom // parameters of the constructor. // There is a lot of documentation for using some predefined // weak forms, as well as creating your own.
+''' // Initialize the weak formulation (strictly speaking, shared pointer to the weak formulation) // This is a weak formulation for linear elasticity, with custom // parameters of the constructor. // There is a lot of documentation for using some predefined // weak forms, as well as creating your own.
 See the info below.
-CustomWeakFormLinearElasticity wf(E, nu, rhoq1, "Top", f0, f1); '''
+WeakFormSharedPtr<double> wf(new CustomWeakFormLinearElasticity(E, nu, rhog1, "Top", f0, f1)); '''